Oranjestad Travel Guide

 Local customs

-Arubans are incredibly friendly and welcoming, but it's important to respect the local culture, and to be patient and to embrace 'island time'.
-Topless sunbathing is not allowed.
+Arubans are known for being friendly and welcoming, but it's important for visitors to respect the local culture.
+One thing to remember is the island's slower pace, so it's good to be patient and adjust to 'island time'.
+Topless sunbathing isn't allowed in public areas, though some private resorts may have different rules.

 Doing business

-Oranjestad is the main business centre in Aruba and the focus for the island's growing international financial services.
-English is considered to be the language of business.
-Meetings are generally held in formal settings such as offices or conference centres; smoking and chewing gum are not acceptable.
-Handshaking is customary for introductions between both men and women; female business associates should be treated with as much respect as men and often hold high positions in companies.
-Punctuality for meetings is required.
-Business hours are 9am to 5pm.
+Oranjestad is the main business hub in Aruba, and there's a growing focus on international financial services.
+While Dutch is the official language, English is commonly used in business settings.
+Meetings are typically held in formal environments, such as offices or conference centres, and punctuality is expected.
+Handshaking is the standard greeting for both men and women, and female business associates are treated with equal respect, often holding high positions.
+Business hours are generally from 9am to 5pm.

 Duty free

-Travellers to Aruba do not need to pay customs duty on 200 cigarettes or 50 cigars, one litre of alcohol and gift articles to the value of AWG 400.
+Travellers to Aruba do not need to pay customs duty on 200 cigarettes or 25 cigars, one litre of alcohol, and gift articles to the value of AWG 900.

 Communications

 The international dialling code for Aruba is +297.
-Visitors with unlocked phones can purchase local SIM cards and all of the destination's resorts and hotels offer WiFi, as do many of its cafes and restaurants.
+Visitors with unlocked phones can purchase local SIM cards, and most of the destination's resorts and hotels offer WiFi, as do many cafés and restaurants.

 Passport & Visa

-All passports must be valid for period of intended stay.
-It is highly recommended that travellers always have six months' validity on their passports after departure.
-Visitors must hold sufficient funds, onward or return tickets, and all documents for next destination.
-As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
-Travellers departing from the USA must present a valid passport to immigration authorities.
-Most visas can be extended up to a total of 180 days per calendar year.
+All passports must be valid for the period of the intended stay.
+It's recommended in some cases that travellers have at least six months' validity beyond their travel dates.
+Visitors to Aruba must hold sufficient funds, a return or onward ticket, and any documents required for their next destination.
+Under the Western Hemisphere Travel Initiative (WHTI), travellers between the United States and Canada, Mexico, Bermuda, and the Caribbean must present a passport or other acceptable identity/citizenship document when entering or re‑entering the US.
+Most nationalities can stay in Aruba for 30 days as tourists, with the possibility of extending stays up to 180 days per calendar year under certain conditions.

 Entry requirements

-Canadian nationals require a passport valid for period of intended stay.
-A visa is not required for stays of up to 30 days.
+Canadian nationals require a passport that's valid for the period of intended stay.
+A visa is not required for stays of up to 90 days within a 180-day period.

-Australian nationals require a passport valid for period of intended stay, but no visa for stays of up to 30 days.
+Australian nationals require a passport that's valid for the period of intended stay.
+A visa is not required for tourist stays of up to 90 days.

-Irish nationals require a passport valid for period of intended stay, but no visa for stays of up to 30 days.
+Irish nationals require a passport that's valid for the period of intended stay.
+A visa is not required for tourist stays of up to 90 days.

-New Zealanders require a passport valid for period of intended stay, but a visa is not needed for a stay of up to 30 days.
+New Zealanders require a passport that's valid for the period of intended stay.
+A visa is not required for tourist stays of up to 90 days.

 Useful contacts